 Larry Truett is a vegan freelance computer programmer living in San Diego, California with his wife and their three cats.
 He enjoys hiking, reading, gardening, watching too much television, and other nerdy activities.

-http://www.VeganUSofA.com with listings of restaurants, organizations, and events near you.
+Check out his resources for all things vegan at http://www.VeganUSofA.com with listings of restaurants, organizations, and events near you.

 No comments: